 One of the differences between male and female cats is that females have a tendency to live maaaybe a little longer than male kitties…a year or two, perhaps.

 Feline life expectancy isn’t solely determined by the cat’s gender, but rather more heavily influenced by the breed.
 Some breeds, like the Siamese, can reach around 20 years of age.
 Others, such as the Abyssinian, live between 9 and 14 years.

 Gender plays a small role in feline lifespan.
 The cat’s surroundings, its healthcare, genetic diseases or the lack of such, its overall mood, the type of cat food it’s eating, and many other factors which aren’t closely related to breed or gender can determine longevity.

 Apart from the different genital organs, the most obvious difference between the two genders is their size.
 Male cats tend to be bigger and to weigh a few pounds more than their female counterparts.

-However, the size also depends on the type of nutrition the cat is getting from its food, as well as the inherited genetic structure it has.
+However, size also depends on the type of nutrition the cat is getting from its food, as well as genetics.
 Thus, a female can be larger than a male individual from the same breed and age.

-Don’t ever build prejudice towards a specific feline gender.
-Focus on the cat’s breed specifics and on the individual kitty’s temperament.
-When purchasing or adopting a feline furball, always put its temperament, personality and healthcare as a priority before its gender.
+When purchasing or adopting a feline furball, always put its temperament, personality, and healthcare as a priority before its gender.